 Prior to her sixteen-plus years at Toronto Arts Council and Toronto Arts Foundation, Michelle was General Administrator at Ballet Creole, and Human Resources (Employee Services) Clerk at Telecommunications Services of Trinidad and Tobago.
-Presently she holds the position of Office Manager, with administrative and website responsibilities.
-Outside of the office, Michelle is an active performer, providing vocals to three music bands: SteelBandits, Coconut Club Band and Neu Jenarashun.
+Presently she holds the position of Office Manager, with administrative, web and copy-editing responsibilities.
+Outside of the office, Michelle is an active performer, providing vocals to a number of music bands including SteelBandits, Coconut Club Band, Neu Jenarashun and Maestre and Friends.
 A well-known member of her Caribbean community, she has performed and toured with Ballet Creole, Inner Stage Theatre, Naked Mask and La Petite Musicale of Toronto.
-Numerous freelance performances have allowed her to share a stage with high-profile local and international artists including Nick “Brownman” Ali, David Michael Rudder and The Mighty Sparrow.
+Numerous freelance performances have allowed her to share a stage with a plethora of high-profile local and international artists including Nick “Brownman” Ali, David Michael Rudder and The Mighty Sparrow, to name a few.

 Cindy Rozeboom, Managing Director, East End Arts

 Cindy Rozeboom has worked in the arts (theatre, community arts, television & film) for over 20 years.
 During this time she has worked as a fundraiser, artist, administrator and communications specialist, in environments ranging from one-person projects to organizations with annual budgets of $5 million and in the cities of Toronto, New York City, Windsor and Edmonton.
 Cindy holds a MA degree in Communications (University of Windsor), diplomas in Radio & TV Arts and Digital Media Design and is a Certified Fundraising Executive.